idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 names are assigned in the Cubit script, these names are not accessible to nekRS, and the numeric boundary IDs are instead used for designating boundaries.

-nekRS relies on a conversion utility that converts from an Exodus II format to nekRS's `.re2` nekRS format.
+Because nekRS uses a custom binary mesh format with a `.re2` extension, a conversion utility must be used to convert an Exodus II format to nekRS's `.re2` nekRS format.
 This utility, or the `exo2nek` program, requires the Exodus mesh elements to be type `HEX20` (a twenty-node hexahedral element), so we set this element type from Cubit.
-Finally, we export the mesh to Exodus II format.

-To use this mesh in nekRS, it must be converted to the `.re2` format.
-Instructinos for building the `exo2nek` program are available [here](https://nekrsdoc.readthedocs.io/en/latest/detailed_usage.html).
+Instructions for building the `exo2nek` program are available [here](https://nekrsdoc.readthedocs.io/en/latest/detailed_usage.html).
 After this script has been compiled, you simply need to run

 ```